felipegimenez/www.ruby-lang.org/en/news/_posts/2017-08-29-multiple-vulnerabilities-in-rubygems.md

 * a DNS request hijacking vulnerability
 * an ANSI escape sequence vulnerability
-* a DoS vulernerability in the query command
+* a DoS vulnerability in the query command
 * a vulnerability in the gem installer that allowed a malicious gem to overwrite arbitrary files

 It is strongly recommended for Ruby users to take one of the following workarounds as soon as possible.